LispCookbook/cl-cookbook/web-scraping.md

   "FranzInc, a company selling Common Lisp and Graph Database solutions.")
 ~~~

-Allright, so we see we are manipulating what we want.
+All right, so we see we are manipulating what we want.
 Now to get their
 `href`, a quick look at lquery's doc and we'll use `(attr
 "some-name")`: